ramirocruz/2020201098_Assignment3a/README.md

 # Assignment 3 part 1

-### I have created a separate folder for each question since there were conflicting files

 # Q1
 * I have modified the json to map parent with id rather than name since id is unique.
 * The json file will have one more field for each employee named eid